blemasle/arduino-sim808/README.md

  ```
 See examples for further usage.

-## A note about https
+## A note about HTTPS

-While technically, SIM808 module support HTTPS requests, it is particularly unreliable and sketchy.
+While technically, SIM808 module support HTTPS requests through the HTTP service, it is particularly unreliable and sketchy.
 7 times out of 10, the request won't succeed.
-This is a bummer
-and I strongly recommand to stick with HTTP requests if you need reliability.
+In the future, I hope to find the time to make HTTPS work with the TCP service.
+In the meantime I strongly (and sadly) recommend to stick with HTTP requests if you need reliability.